licaakwarteng/angelica/index.md

-6. ### ThriveMind Mental Health Solution
+7. ### Reducing Stigma, Improving Mental Health
-   This is a design thinking project as part of a volunteering and data science exercise.
+   Ever wondered why people avoid discussing about mental health?
+Stigma!
+Yes, to avoid stigmatization.
+This design thinking project as part of a volunteering and data science exercise is a solution.
+Design focuses on a user-friendly interface to integrate mental solution into wellness apps to help improve mental health accessibility.

-   The solution design is a user-friendly interface to integrate mental solution into wellness apps without stigmatiztion.
-The solution required using machine learning algorithms for predictions and natural language processing for sentiment analysis.
-However, without an interactive user experience, users may never use the solution.
+   Project required using machine learning algorithms for predictions and natural language processing for sentiment analysis at backend.
+   However, without an interactive user design at frontend, users may never use the solution.
+All personalities inclusive!

    Tools used: Figma and Visily AI.